-Chislehurst is perfect for families and those looking to settle down in an idyllic location.
-For those with children, there are a variety of excellent state and private schools available, with additional choices of girls or boys only schools.
-Whatever you are looking for your child, you are sure to find it in Chislehurst.
+Chislehurst is perfect for families and those looking to settle in an idyllic location.
+There are a variety of excellent state and private schools, at both primary and secondary level, with the additional options of single-gender schools too.